-Considerations & possible side effects
+Considerations and possible side effects

-Excessive vitamin A & frequency of consumption
+Excessive vitamin A and frequency of consumption

 Liver contains a very high amount of vitamin A, which is fat-soluble and excessive amounts of it cannot be easily flushed from your body.
 That’s why liver should be consumed in moderate quantities, especially by pregnant women.
 To avoid consuming excessive vitamin A, stick to eating liver once a week.

 Other types of organ meat can be consumed more frequently, and you could also alternate between the different types.

 Organ meats, similarly to fish and seafood, spoil very quickly, so you should cook them on the same day of purchasing them or on the next day.
 If you notice a change in colour, a foul smell, or any kind of mold, discard it.

 Additionally, poultry organ meat needs to be cooked at a high temperature (reaching an internal temperature of 165F is advised) to minimize the risk of food-borne disease, such as salmonella, which is typical for poultry.